Definition of the archaeological observation zone with regard to preventive archaeology

 In accordance with the legal provisions relating to cultural heritage, the INRA has drawn up a map of the archaeological observation zone (zone d’observation archéologique - ZOA) based on:

-- first, the inventory of the archaeological heritage; and;
+- firstly, the inventory of the archaeological heritage; and;

-The archaeological observation zone (ZOA) and its sub-zone are delimited and fixed by Grand Ducal regulation.
+The ZOA and its sub-zone are delimited and fixed by Grand Ducal regulation.
 As a superimposed zone, they form an integral part of all national, municipal or urban development plans or projects (PAG, POS, PS, etc.).

-As a result of the establishment of the ZOA, works of construction, demolition or backfill and excavation planned in such a zone must be submitted to the Minister for Culture so that the impact of those works on the nation’s archaeological heritage can be assessed.
+As a result of the establishment of the ZOA, any construction, demolition or backfill and excavation works planned in such a zone must be submitted to the Minister for Culture so that the impact of those works on the nation’s archaeological heritage can be assessed.

-Such an application for assessment of works in an archaeological observation zone must be made by no later than at the time when the application for the building or demolition permit is lodged.
+Such an application for assessment of works in an archaeological observation zone must be made at the latest when the application for the building or demolition permit is lodged.

 Who to contact